METALS-Copper slides as fears about supply disruptions wane

 LONDON, June 11 (Reuters) - Copper prices slid on Monday as fears about output disruption at the Escondida mine in Chile receded, but worries about supplies from Vedanta’s copper smelter in India and a softer dollar provided some support.

-Benchmark copper on the London Metal Exchange was down 1.1 percent at $7,234 a tonne at 0922 GMT.
+Benchmark copper on the London Metal Exchange ended down 0.8 percent at $7,255 a tonne.
 Last week, the metal used widely in the power and construction industries touched $7,348, its highest since January 2014.

 “Labour negotiations to agree a new contract before the end of June are the big factor.
 Copper prices will unravel if there is no strike, back towards $6,900/$7,000,” said Societe Generale analyst Robin Bhar.